Darrell L. Clarke

-Darrell L. Clarke (born September 17, 1952) is an American politician serving as president of the Philadelphia City Council since 2012.
-A member of the Democratic Party, he has represented the fifth district since 1999, which encompasses North Central Philadelphia, Strawberry Mansion, Lower Hunting Park, Ludlow, Yorktown, West Poplar, Fairhill, Brewerytown, Francisville, Spring Garden, Fairmount, Logan Square, and parts of Northwood, Fishtown, Northern Liberties and Center City.
+Darrell L. Clarke (born September 17, 1952) is an American politician who was a Democratic member of the Philadelphia City Council from 1999 to 2024, representing the 5th District.
+From 2012 to 2024, he served as president of the Council.
+He currently serves as chairman of the Pennsylvania Liquor Control Board.

 Early life and education

 A native of North Philadelphia, Clarke grew up in the Strawberry Mansion neighborhood.
 He graduated from Edison High School.
 He later attended the Community College of Philadelphia but did not graduate.
 He now resides in the Fishtown neighborhood.

 Political career

-He was elected as a committeeman himself and became an aide to John Street, who represented the Fifth District for nearly three decades and eventually became Council President.
+He was elected as a committeeman himself and became an aide (and later chief of staff) to John Street, who represented the Fifth District for nearly three decades and eventually became Council President.

 Election to city council

 In December 1998, Street resigned as a member of the City Council to run for mayor and endorsed Clarke for his seat in the 1999 special election held.
 Clarke won by only 140 votes over Julie Welker and Dorothy Carn.
 Welker filed a lawsuit alleging election fraud.
 The case was decided in Clarke's favor.